SIP-AAU/SciPy2016_material/README.rst

 - **Storing Reproducible Results from Computational Experiments using Scientific Python Packages**
 - **Validating Function Arguments in Python Signal Processing Applications**

-to be presented at the 15th annual Scientific Computing with Python (`SciPy 2016 <http://scipy2016.scipy.org/>`_) conference held in Austin, Texas, USA, July 11-17, 2016.
-The two contributions are part of the poster session.
+presented at the 15th annual Scientific Computing with Python (`SciPy 2016 <http://scipy2016.scipy.org/>`_) conference held in Austin, Texas, USA, July 11-17, 2016.
+The two contributions were part of the poster session.

-Two papers that further detail the above contributions have been submitted to be included in the conference proceedings.
-The open peer review process may be followed on GitHub: https://github.com/scipy-conference/scipy_proceedings/pull/191 and https://github.com/scipy-conference/scipy_proceedings/pull/215
+Two papers that further detail the above contributions have been accepted for publication in the `conference proceedings <http://conference.scipy.org/proceedings/scipy2016/>`_.
+The open peer review process is documented on GitHub: https://github.com/scipy-conference/scipy_proceedings/pull/191 and https://github.com/scipy-conference/scipy_proceedings/pull/215

 Files Overview